Jwallee/midterm332-jgr2722/README.md

 **Example output:**
 ```
-Program sucessessfully ran, but no input route was selected.
+Program succesfully ran, but no input route was selected.

 This program contains two data sets, one that depicts where the International Space Station is located around the world, and data of the ISS being visible in a certain region of the United States.